51Degrees/specifications/pipeline-specification/features/caching.md

 ## Cache implementation

-The system should allow any cache conforming to a simple interface to be used.
+The system SHOULD allow any cache conforming to a simple interface to be used.
-However, the default implementation should be a sharded LRU cache.
+However, the default implementation will be a sharded LRU cache.
 This will ensure that memory use is always well-defined and that the cache can cope with concurrent requests reasonably well.